LoganMD/pwnagotchi-christmas-countdown/README.md

 ## FAQ

-### The app doesnt work!
+### The plugin doesn't work!

 Bother me in my [discord server](https://discord.gg/VuhvYRz) (I am Logandev\_)

 ### Does it overlap memtemp?

-Nope, it moves the christmas countdown over to the side if memtemp is enabled, so it won't overlap.
+Nope, it moves the Christmas countdown over to the side if memtemp is enabled, so it won't overlap.

 ## TO-DO

-Future-proof it so it works on christmas's above 2019.
+Future-proof it so it works on Christmas(s) above 2019.